ToveWiden/SC00039_final_project_TW/README.md

 ## Contents
 There are two sctipts in the repo, project_script.py and enable_argparse.py.
-There is also a file with test data called test_data.txt and the envirionment file cazy_env.yml.
+There is also a file with test data called test_data.txt and the environment file cazy_env.yml.

 The script project_script.py contains a set of functions and can be imported as a module and used to analyze a data file downloaded from CAZy (or the test_data.txt).
 The script enable_argparse.py can be run from command line and imports and runs the functions from project_script.py as a complete workflow.